 There are much safer options such as canine-formulated chewable calming tablets.

 This Benzodiazepine drug isn’t appropriate for dogs.
 Admittedly, a small Xanax dose probably isn’t as dangerous as Aspirin or Tylenol or Ibuprofen.
 If you must use prescription Xanax on your dog, do so only if you’re 100% certain of a safe dose.
 But again, not a good idea!

 Xanax Dosing for Dogs

-We have decided that a conservative reference may help a few desperate owners.
+We have decided that a conservative reference may help desperate owners.
 Never exceed 1/4th of a milligram of Xanax per 10 pounds.
 If your dog weighs 40 pounds, the maximum dose is ( 40 times 0.25 ) which is 1mg.

 Negative Side Effects